Shape matters: Body dynamics underlies efficient jumping

 In undamped conditions ($H=0$), for light, stiff shells (i.e.~away from the small $\beta$ limit), the phase boundary in the $(\beta,\tau)$ plane is linear.
-An asymptotic approximation of the analytical solution eq.~(\ref{eq:Z}) --- obtained by truncating at the fundamental mode $(n=1)$ and considering the limit of large $\tau$ and large $T/\tau$ --- allows us to calculate an approximation of $R(T)$ and, upon imposing the condition that the minima in this approximation equal to zero, we find an estimate of the phase boundary $\tau_{\text{boundary}}(\beta)\sim \frac{24}{\pi^3}\beta$ (a detailed derivation is provided in the supplementary information) that shows good agreement with numerical results for $\beta>1$ (see fig.~\ref{fig:2b}).
+An asymptotic approximation of the analytical solution --- in the limit of large $\tau$ and large $T/\tau$ --- allows us to calculate an approximation of $R(T)$ and successively an estimate of the phase boundary $\tau_{\text{boundary}}(\beta)\sim \frac{24}{\pi^3}\beta$ \cite{Note1} that shows good agreement with numerical results for $\beta>1$ (see Fig.~\ref{fig:2}B).
 This boundary becomes noticeably sublinear as the dissipation $H$ increases: jumping requires a quicker unlatching for more strongly damped systems.
-Moreover, regardless of the damping $H$, a strong nonlinear deviation of the phase boundary also occurs for small $\beta$ (fig.~\ref{fig:2b}).
-The phase boundary crosses the abscissa at $\beta\sim\beta_{\text{crit}}$, where $\beta_{\text{crit}}=\frac{1}{2}\frac{\left(\frac{5}{2}+\pi\right)}{12+\pi}$ is an estimation (by asymptotic arguments, see the supplementary information) of the minimal $\beta$ for jumping.
+Moreover, regardless of the damping $H$, a strong nonlinear deviation of the phase boundary also occurs for small $\beta$ (Fig.~\ref{fig:2}B).
+The phase boundary crosses the abscissa at $\beta\sim\beta_{\text{crit}}$, where $\beta_{\text{crit}}=\frac{1}{2}\frac{\left(\frac{5}{2}+\pi\right)}{12+\pi}\approx 0.186$ is an estimation (by asymptotic arguments \cite{Note1}) of the minimal $\beta$ for jumping.
 Intuitively, the existence of a non-zero minimal $\beta$ reflects the fact that a sufficiently heavy shell will bend due to its own weight and hence naturally satisfy the condition $Z_0(X=1/2)=0$ at zero external force and hence cannot jump.
 (A first estimate of $\beta_{\text{crit}}$ by this argument gives $\beta_{\text{crit}}=5/48\approx 0.104$ \cite{Note1}.)